LilToeBad/CSc345GroupPA/README.md

 EX:
 The pattern sequence of this test is: AB.
 And the text sequence is: AABAABABABBAABAABBBAABAABABBA.

-Pattern Found at index 1
+Pattern Found at index 1.

-Pattern Found at index 4
+Pattern Found at index 4.

-Pattern Found at index 6
+Pattern Found at index 6.

-Pattern Found at index 8
+Pattern Found at index 8.

-Pattern Found at index 12
+Pattern Found at index 12.

-Pattern Found at index 15
+Pattern Found at index 15.

-Pattern Found at index 20
+Pattern Found at index 20.

-Pattern Found at index 23
+Pattern Found at index 23.

-Pattern Found at index 25
+Pattern Found at index 25.

 Total number of patterns found were 9.

-RUNTIME: O(n+m)
+RUNTIME: O(n+m).

-Space Used: O(1)
+Space Used: O(1).